 Verify that the database is running in ARCHIVELOG mode.
-For instructions on enabling the archiving of filled groups of redo log files, see the Oracle® Administrator's Guide.
+For instructions on enabling the archiving of filled groups of redo log files, see the Oracle[®] Administrator's Guide.

-To verify that the database is properly set in this mode:
+To verify that the database is properly set in this mode, perform the following steps.

-1 Start SQL\Plus, and connect with administrator privileges to the database.
+1 Start SQLPlus, and connect with administrator privileges to the database.